 - Sorani is spoken by Kurds in parts of Iran and Iraq.

-Localizing content for right-to-left oriented languages can be tricky, and you need to consider the following formatting issues:
+To localize for RTL languages, you also need to consider the following formatting issues:

 RTL text may be larger or smaller than English characters.
 Page margins should be fine-tuned according to the space occupied by the text.

-- The placement of menus and various media.
-This needs to make sense to your target audience.
+The placement of menus and various media needs to make sense to your target audience.
 Commonly, volume and media controls will be flipped to RTL.

-- The size of images.
-They may have to be altered depending on how much space is occupied by the right-to-left language.
+Your images may need to be altered depending on how much space is occupied by the right-to-left language.
 Additionally, the graphic elements of your site should never use culturally inappropriate imagery.

 Why Use Localize?